This post may include affiliate links; see our disclosure policy.

 Here are a few tips for making this veggie less bitter:

 - Find plants that are young and tender, not too mature.
-When you’re shopping, you might not have a lot of options.
-If you can, steer toward broccoli rabe that is younger and tender.
-Very mature plants can be even more bitter.
-Of course, there’s no way to know…until you eat it!
+When you’re shopping, you might not have a lot of options, but if you can, steer toward broccoli rabe that is younger and tender.
+Of course, there’s no way to really know until you eat it!

-- Don’t chop too much: simply remove the bottom stem!
-Chopping the broccoli rabe can cause the plant to become event more bitter.
-So remove just the very tough bottom stem only.
+- Don’t chop too much.
+Simply remove the bottom stem!
+Chopping the broccoli rabe can cause the plant to become even more bitter.
+Remove just the very tough bottom stem only.
 Don’t chop the leaves or florets!

-- Serve with other flavors to compliment.
+- Serve with other flavors to complement.
 This recipe uses lemon juice, but you can also add sweetness or other savory flavors.

 Another broccoli rabe recipe

 If you’re worried about eating this bitter veggie straight up, try it in the context of a recipe!
-Might we suggest this White Beans on Toast recipe?
-It pairs garlicky, savory white beans and aged Parmesan cheese with broccoli rabe, which play off the bitterness perfectly.
+I like it with these white beans on toast.
+The garlicky, savory white beans and aged Parmesan cheese play off the bitterness of the vegetable perfectly.

 Dietary notes

-This broccoli rabe (rapini) recipe is vegetarian, vegan, plant-based, dairy-free, and gluten-free.
+This broccoli rabe recipe is vegetarian, vegan, plant-based, dairy-free, and gluten-free.

 Frequently asked questions